-If you must prepare for instantiation manually, then see "Preparing Database Objects for Instantiation at a Source Database" on page 8-8 for instructions.
+If you must prepare for instantiation manually, then see "Preparing Database Objects for Instantiation at a Source Database" for instructions.

-When you use a procedure in the DBMS\STREAMS\ADM package to add the synchronous capture rules, it automatically runs the PREPARE SYNC INSTANTIATION function in the DBMS\CAPTURE\ADM package for the specified table.
+When you use a procedure in the DBMS\STREAMS\ADM package to add the synchronous capture rules, it automatically runs the PREPARE\SYNC\INSTANTIATION function in the DBMS\CAPTURE\ADM package for the specified table.